Environmentally Friendly/Green Purchasing

 Procurement decisions include economic criteria, as well as a strong commitment towards environmental protection.
 Faculty and staff have the opportunity and are encouraged to purchase environmentally friendly products and service.

 The Princeton Review Recognizes UWF as a "Green College"

 In partnership with the U.S. Green Building Council, The Princeton Review produced "The Princeton Review's Guide to 311 Green Colleges: 2011 Edition" and recognized The University of West Florida as "one of the most environmentally responsible colleges in the USA and Canada."
 On April 20, 2011, this second annual edition guidebook profiled 308 higher education institutions in the U.S. and three in Canada.
 This was UWF's first time being recognized.

-Effective Jan 2011 UWF users can order office supplies from either Gulf Coast Office Products (GCOP), Office Depot (OD), or Staples.
-The following data includes office supplies purchased from GCOP, OD, and Staples:
+Effective Jan 2011 UWF users can order office supplies from either Office Depot (OD), Staples Business Advantage, UWF Amazon Business Prime and Strickland Companies dba Paper Place.
+The following data includes office supplies purchased from Office Depot (OD):

 OFFICE DEPOT - 2013